RongWenYin/improved_blora/README.md

-# Implicit Style-Content Separation using B-LoRA yin
+# Implicit Style-Content Separation using Improved B-LoRAs

 ![Teaser Image](docs/teaser_blora.png)

-This repository contains the official implementation of the B-LoRA method, which enables implicit style-content separation of a single input image for various image stylization tasks.
-B-LoRA leverages the power of Stable Diffusion XL (SDXL) and Low-Rank Adaptation (LoRA) to disentangle the style and content components of an image, facilitating applications such as image style transfer, text-based image stylization, and consistent style generation.
+This repository contains the official implementation of the Improved B-LoRAs method, which enables implicit style-content separation of a single input image for various image stylization tasks.
+Improved B-LoRAs leverages the power of Stable Diffusion XL (SDXL) and Low-Rank Adaptation (LoRA) to disentangle the style and content components of an image, facilitating applications such as image style transfer, text-based image stylization, and consistent style generation.

 ## 🔧 21.5.2024: Important Update 🔧
 There were some issues with the new versions of diffusers and PEFT that caused the fine-tuning process to not converge as quickly as desired.
 In the meantime, we have uploaded the original training script that we used in the paper.